If you require an installation of a newa professional locksmith can help you do it right.

 • Make sure the opening is square and plumb

-• Check that the new door will completely clear the finished floor by measuring the new door from sill to the bottom.
+• Check that the new will completely clear the finished floor by measuring the new from sill to the bottom.
 Next measure the height of the flooring.
-If the door won’t clear it you need to raise the frame with treated wood
+If the won’t clear it you need to raise the frame with treated wood

 • You need to weatherproof the subsill next; apply some caulk an inch from the front and back of the rough opening with a zig zag pattern in-between.
 Caulk the underside of the doorsill up too.

 • Insert screws through the jambs and shims and check there is even spacing surrounding the doorjamb

 • Move outside and check that there is around half an inch of space between the and the jamb stop all around

 • Now make any adjustments and add in any extra shims if included it the manufacturer’s instructions and at the and positions